thingsboard/thingsboard.github.io/_includes/docs/reference/circuitpython-client-sdk.md

 In this section, we’ll cover the core concepts of the CircuitPython Client SDK:

 - Connecting your device to ThingsBoard over MQTT.
-- The Non-Blocking Loop.
+- The non-blocking loop.
-- Telemetry, Attributes and Data Flow.
+- Telemetry, attributes and data flow.
 - Attributes requests.
 - Attributes updates.
-- Handling Server-Side RPC.
+- Handling server-side RPC.

-Let's review these concepts of the CircuitPython Client SDK using the following code examples:
+Let's review these concepts of the CircuitPython Client SDK:

 #### Connecting to ThingsBoard